 RESI is a global advisory network based at ODI, working with Small Island Developing States (SIDS) and their partners to frame policy problems, influence international institutions and find solutions to growing sustainability challenges in small islands.
 RESI aims to improve the conditions under which SIDS can achieve financial sustainability, environmental justice, international alliances and equitable societies.

 Research Fellow in Geopolitics and Regionalism at the Department of Pacific Affairs at the Australian National University

-Lecturer and researcher at the Institute of International Relations at the University of the West Indies, St. Augustine
+Senior lecturer and researcher, Institute of International Relations at the University of the West Indies, St. Augustine

 Professor of Politics at the University of Southampton

 Economic Affairs Officer, United Nations Conference on Trade and Development